How Anxiety Disrupts Sleep in Primary-Aged Children (and Why a Holistic Approach Matters)

 Rather than offering one-size-fits-all advice, personalised support helps uncover what is truly driving a child’s sleep challenges and creates a plan that supports both calmer nights and smoother days.

-How I support families
+How I support families with anxiety-related sleep difficulties

 With a background in both teaching and sleep consultancy, I bring a deeply informed and compassionate perspective to family support.
 My classroom experience has shown me first-hand how anxiety can impact behaviour, learning, and emotional resilience throughout the school day.
 Combined with my expertise in sleep support, this allows me to look beyond bedtime routines and address the wider context of a child’s life.